 - Provides opportunities for career development: By participating in the ICT program, foreign workers can gain exposure to new markets, develop their skills and expertise, and potentially advance their careers within the multinational corporation.

-While the Intra-Company Transfer (ICT) program offers many benefits for multinational companies and their employees, there are also some limitations to consider.
+While the Canada Intra Company Transfer (ICT) program offers many benefits for multinational companies and their employees, there are also some limitations to consider.

 Here are some key limitations of the ICT program: